kilroy-code/distributed-security/docs/implementation.md

 ```
 {myDecryptingKey: [a private RSA key],
- mySigningKey: [a private ECDSA key]}
+ mySigningKey: [a private Ed25519 key]}
 ```
 is exported by MultiKrypto as, effectively:

 ```
 {"myDecryptingKey": "[about 3k bytes of exported private RSA key]",
- "mySigningKey": "[a couple hundred btyes of exported private ECDSA key]"}
+ "mySigningKey": "[about 160 bytes of exported private Ed25519 key]"}
 ```

 ### Encrypting for Members